 Bio

-Ms. Zhang has deep knowledge and expertise in model development and monetary policy analysis.
-Her recent work focuses on modelling unconventional monetary policies and alternative expectation formations in DSGE models and the development of Agent-Based models.
-She also conducts research to support social good such as health and economic equality, using advanced computational methods including machine learning and artificial intelligence.
+Throughout her career, Yang has accumulated deep knowledge and expertise in model development and monetary policy analysis.
+Her recent research work focuses on inflation, supply chain, unconventional monetary policies, and alternative expectation formations in DSGE models.
+She also conducts research to support social good like health and economic equality, using advanced computational methods including machine learning and artificial intelligence.

 Born in China, Ms. Zhang holds a PhD in Economics from University of Ottawa.